LabShengLi/nanome/docs/Usage.md

 ## Running samples
 The command for running NANOME pipeline is to run `nextflow run TheJacksonLaboratory/nanome`. `--input` is input Fast5 file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name.

-By default, we are using hg38 human reference genome, and you can specify other reference genome using parameter `dataType='ecoli'`.
+By default, we are using hg38 human reference genome, and you can specify other reference genome using parameter `type='ecoli'`.
 We defined a bunch of predefined running configuration params in profile in next section.
 An example of how to use NANOME pipeline is given below.

 ```angular2html
 # Get pipeline help